Environmental Protection and Resource Conservation

 We have been FSC®-certified since 2013.
 The FSC® is an international non-profit-making organisation, which has the objective of preserving forests.
 FSC® regulations require that the entire processing and retail chain, from the forest to the wholesaler, has to be certified end to end.
 You or your company can make a direct contribution to improving forests by purchasing FSC®-certified products.
 This certification forms an important cornerstone of our production processes, which are fully geared to sustainability.
 It also involves us handling natural resources in a responsible manner and continuously reducing energy consumption at our sties.

-Across all our sites we are involved with the NABU nature conservation project to preserve German forests.
+As a paper-processing enterprise, we also gladly take part in the NABU nature conservation project to preserve German forests.